-2023-2024 District Professional Learning Calendar Overview
+2024-2025 District Professional Learning Calendar Overview

-For the 2023-2024 school year BISD teachers and other professional employees have 12.5 scheduled days of professional learning.
+For the 2024-2025 school year BISD teachers and other professional employees have 12.5 scheduled days of professional learning.
 This includes 3 Exchange Days and 1⁄2-day for Convocation.
 There are 3 workdays.
-New-to-district teachers have 2 additional days of professional learning.
+New-to-district teachers have 2 additional required days of professional learning during Boerne U.

+May 28-29, 2024 Boerne U-May

-July 24-27 New Teacher Orientation and Boerne U
+July 22-23, 2024 New Teacher Orientation

+July 23-25, 2024 Boerne U-July

-August 1-9: Faculty and staff are scheduled for district/campus professional learning and teacher classroom preparation/workdays.
-Schedule (insert link)
+August 1-9, 2024 Faculty and staff are scheduled for district/campus professional learning and teacher classroom preparation/workdays.